deletedcu/angular-demo/lectures/01-angular-basics/05-angular-directives.md

 ## Structural Directives

 Structural directives change which elements are in the DOM (adding or removing them).
+They all start with an asterisk (*), just to make them easier to recognize.
 - For example, here is a structural directive called `*ngFor`: `<li *ngFor="let hero of heroes"></li>`.
 - In this example, `ngFor` tells Angular to print one `<li>` per `hero` in the `heroes` list (a `for` loop, running through `heroes` with `let... of ...`).